sonic-net/SONiC/doc/acl/ACL-Flex-Counters.md

 <img src="img/acl-counters-acl-rule-add-flow.svg" alt="Figure 2.
 Create ACL rule flow">
 </p>

-In case an *error* happened, we roll back, deleting objects with best effort and removing the ACL rule taks from m_toSync map.
+In case an *error* happened, we roll back, deleting objects with best effort and removing the ACL rule tasks from m_toSync map.
 An error is printed in the syslog.

 ### Delete ACL rule